mewejo/go-watering/README.md

 Exposes the VegSoaker 3000 to Home Assistant (HASS), interfacing with an Arduino running  [Arduino Watering](https://github.com/mewejo/arduino-watering).

+This is my first 'proper' Golang application, and no doubt there are many issues with it not following standard practices.

 ## Features

 * Expose zones to HASS as humidifiers